cam-shotter/pr-reviewer/README.md

 ## Install instructions

-`ai-pr-reviewer` runs as a GitHub Action.
+`pr-reviewer` runs as a GitHub Action.
 Add the below file to your repository at `.github/workflows/ai-pr-reviewer.yml`

 ```yaml